-Annie Albers inspired Lego Printing at Acton Academy Silicon Valley, Redwood City 2023
+Anni Albers inspired Lego Printing at Acton Academy Silicon Valley, Redwood City 2023

-While learning about immigration to the US and US citizenship I introduced a group of 1st to 6th graders to the life and work of Annie Albers.
+While learning about immigration to the US and US citizenship I introduced a group of 1st to 6th graders to the life and work of Anni Albers.
 After creating some designs on graph paper just like Annie Albers, they got to transfer these to a Lego base plate using triangular Lego tiles.
 They then explored the different variations possible with their designs in terms of orientation, symmetry and color.

-Linocut, 8th grade, GISSV, Mountain View 2022
+Linocut, 8th grade, GISSV, Mountain View 2022 and 2024

-Students in 8th grade were introduced to multilayered prints, using soft printing blocks.
+Students in 8th grade were introduced to multicoloured reduction prints, using soft printing blocks.
 They first made different square designs, considering rapport pattern designs, then transferred the chosen design to a soft printing block.
 They printed the different colors of their design, cutting away layer after layer for the different colors, creating different versions of their design by rotating the printing block and/or choosing different color schemes.

 Triangle-Power : Architecture in 6th grade at German International School of Silicon Valley (GISSV), Mountain View, CA, 2022 + 2023